More information about DACA and driver's licenses, DACA and health care, DACA and workers' rights, etc.

 People who have DACA or want to apply for it are advised to consult with a qualified immigration lawyer or an accredited representative for advice about their case.

-A person who was granted DACA and who continues to meet the guidelines for DACA may submit a DACA renewal request.
-The person must also meet the following requirements in order to qualify for DACA renewal:
+If you were granted DACA and continue to meet the guidelines for DACA, you may submit an application to renew your DACA.
+You must also meet the following requirements in order to qualify for DACA renewal:

-- The person must not have departed the U.S. on or after August 15, 2012, without first having been granted advance parole.
+- You must not have departed the U.S. on or after August 15, 2012, without first having been granted advance parole.

-- The person must have resided continuously in the U.S. from the time he or she submitted the initial request for DACA up until the present time.
+- You must have resided continuously in the U.S. from the time you submitted the initial request for DACA up until the present time.

 - Look at the I-797 Notice of Action under “Notice Type”

-- Look at the EAD under “Card Expires”
+- Look at your EAD under “Card Expires”

-- NOTE: If the person’s DACA was granted initially by U.S. Immigration and Customs Enforcement (ICE) and not USCIS, then the person must fill out all the sections and answer all the questions on the forms and submit all supporting documentation as if he or she were filing an initial request.
+- NOTE: If your DACA was granted initially by U.S. Immigration and Customs Enforcement (ICE) and not USCIS, you must fill out all the sections and answer all the questions on the forms and submit all supporting documentation as if you were filing an initial request.
 The completed forms and supporting documentation must then be submitted to USCIS.

-What are the fees associated with the DACA renewal application?
+What are the fees for the DACA renewal application?

 The renewal request costs the same as the initial request: $465.
-The cost includes a $380 application fee for the Form I-765 and an $85 fee for biometrics (fingerprints).
+The cost includes a $380 application fee for Form I-765 (Application for Employment Authorization) and an $85 fee for biometrics (fingerprints and photo).
 DACA renewal applicants are required to submit new biometrics.
 In very limited circumstances, applicants may be exempted from having to pay the fees.

-What should a person with DACA do to prepare for renewal?
+What should I do to prepare for renewal?